raxbg/phpwebsockets/README.md

 `Component::onDisconnect($client_id);` - Same as onConnect() but fired when a client is disconnecting.

 `Component::onStop();` - Called when the server is exiting the main loop (i.e. stopping).

+Check out the **WebChat** component for a simple example of a component.